Shale Selection, Completions, Fracturing and Production

 The technology for recovering oil and gas reserves from shale is changing the face of the industry worldwide.
 If shale reserves are part of your portfolio, this course is for you.

-This course is for all well completion and production engineers, managers and geologists working with shale reserves.
+This course is for well completion and production engineers, managers and geologists working with shale reserves.

-George E. King is a registered professional engineer with over 40 years of experience since joining Amoco Research Center in 1971.
+George E. King is a registered professional engineer with over 43 years of experience since starting with Amoco Production Research in 1971.
 His technical work has provided advances in foam fracturing, production from unstable chalk, underbalanced perforating, sand control reliability, gas shale completions and fracturing.
 Currently, he is working with new technologies for the oil and gas industry.

-King has written 65 technical papers and was awarded the 2004 SPE Production Operations Award and the 2012 Engineer of the Year Award from the Houston Region of the Texas Society of Professional Engineers.
-He is Apache’s distinguished engineering advisor.
-He lives in Katy, Texas where one of his hobbies is rebuilding vintage Ford Mustangs.
+King has written 71 technical papers and was awarded the 2004 SPE Production Operations Award and the 2012 Engineer of the Year Award from the Houston Region of the Texas Society of Professional Engineers.
+He is Apache Corporation’s Distinguished Engineering Advisor.

-King holds a BS in chemistry from Oklahoma State University.
-He also has a BS in chemical engineering and an MS in petroleum engineering from the University of Tulsa, where he also taught completions and workovers for 11 years as an adjunct professor.
+King holds a BS in chemistry from Oklahoma State (1972), a BS in Chemical Engineering from University of Tulsa (1976) and a MS in Petroleum Engineering from University of Tulsa (1982), where he also taught completions and workovers for 11 years as an adjunct professor.